joshuarli/pylibgen/README.md

 **NOTE:** Due to the nature of the service Library Genesis provides, its mirrors often get taken down.
 Feel free to submit any pull requests to update `pylibgen.MIRRORS` as time goes on!

+## Support Library Genesis!

+The `get_download_url` implementation will parse the temporary download key necessary for a direct download URL from the libgen ads.php redirect.

+If you want to support Library Genesis, I recommend passing `enable_ads=True` to `get_download_url`, as this will return the plain md5 download URL which shows an ad first.

 ## Disclaimer

 Use this at your own risk.
 I am not responsible/liable for any piracy/copyright infringement/etc. committed by anyone using pylibgen.
 Blah blah lawyer stuff, etc.